rns/kollos-luif-doc/manual.md

 If a grammar specifies lexemes, it is a lexical grammar.
 If a grammar specifies a linked lexical grammar, it is a structural grammar.  `l0` must always be a lexical grammar.  `g1` must always be a structural grammar and is linked by default to `l0`.
 It is a fatal error if a grammar has no indication whether it is structural or lexical, but this indication may be a default.
 Enforcement of these restrictions is done by the lower layer (KLOL).

+## Programmatic Grammar Construction (PGC)

+[stub: BNF statements are not for PGC, use D2L; this can change in future. ]

 ## Example grammars

 ### Calculator